Mist0100/Evo/README.md

 When you start the program, the pygame window will appear, in which the simulation will be carried out.

 Scene analysis:
--green large squares - trees
+- green large squares - trees
--white/orange/blue dots - creatures (color depends on the mode of nutrition: orange - predators, blue - herbivores, white - with a different way of obtaining energy (photosynthesis / geothermal energy))
+- white/orange/blue dots - creatures (color depends on the mode of nutrition: orange - predators, blue - herbivores, white - with a different way of obtaining energy (photosynthesis / geothermal energy))

 If a creature runs out of life energy, it dies, so they will try to keep it at a sufficient level by all available means.
 Creatures can eat each other, or they can eat trees or get energy from light or heat, the choice is theirs.